 Hidden Acres didn’t stop growing.
 In the 2000’s, the camp continued to increase in buildings, staff, campers, and programs.
 The Welcome Center was built in 2001, the Family Life Center in 2006, and the Inn in 2008.
 During summer camp in 2009, 145 young people were hired to minister to the 300+ campers who attended camp each week.
 About 15,000 guests attended weekend retreats that year.
 Fifteen full-time staff were involved in making the camp “truly set apart” for the guests.

 HIDDEN ACRES TODAY

 Hidden Acres’ Summer Camp programs have grown, too.
-We now offer regular (”Residential”) camp as well as over 20 different specialty camps.
-Our summer staff team of over 150 students serves more than 2,700 campers in six weeks.
+We now offer regular ("Residential") camp as well as specialty camps and church day camps.
+Our summer staff team of over 160 serves more than 3,000 campers in seven weeks.
 We then become a rental facility for other summer camps, churches, businesses, and families throughout the rest of the year.
 Programming options cover many indoor and outdoor activities like horse rides, rock climbing, swimming, gym games, and pedal carts.
 We are thankful to the Lord that He has laid His hand on us and has directed our path over the years.
 Our prayer is that, through all of these buildings, staff, and programs, we might serve the Lord and bless your family, too.